SharedMocha/Linux-Commands/README.md

-# Linux-Commands

 nohup -- afte rlogout

 inode = file id

-Crontab - execute a task repetedly rm -remove a file mv - change file name /move file name touch - create anew file find - search for file/files
+Crontab - execute a task repetedly

+rm -remove a file

+mv - change file name /move file name

+touch - create anew file

+find - search for file/files

 1 = x

 2 = write

 4 = read

 UMASK  = set file permissions

 which = know pathof command

 yanking  = copy/paste

 shebang  = first line

-unset = delete a variable value expr = perform math opraitons here  = A here document is used to redirect input into an interactive shell script or program.
+unset = delete a variable value

+expr = perform math opraitons

+here  = A here document is used to redirect input into an interactive shell script or program.

-SUID  = pass current user privalge to the process alias = create altenate name for a command cmp /diff pipe df-- disk free space uname - basic inof on server
+SUID  = pass current user privalge to the process

+alias = create altenate name for a command

+cmp /diff

+pipe

+df-- disk free space

+uname - basic inof on server

 https://www.pcworld.com/article/3138096/linux/5-terminal-commands-every-linux-newbie-should-know.html

 tty- terminal type

  telnet – used for remote login

  – ping – an echo request for testing connectivity
+–
-– su – user switching command
+ su – user switching command

  – ftp – file transfer protocol used for copying files – finger – information gathering command

-tee -he tee command does two things: one is to get data from the standard input and send it to standard output; the second is that it redirects a copy of that input data into a file that was specified. cat vs more- more displays in one page
+tee -he tee command does two things: one is to get data from the standard input and send it to standard output; the second is that it redirects a copy of that input data into a file that was specified.

+cat vs more- more displays in one page

 sort - sort file contents